top of page

 Republicans, as bizarre as it seems, quite simply appear bound by tradition to fight a culture war against 1930s “reefer madness” at any cost.

-Democrats’ share of the blame requires far more explanation, as it is fundamentally the product of a coordinated disinformation campaign by depraved authoritarians posing as historical experts.
-Overly dramatic as it sounds, such people have spent decades infiltrating academia to promote a baseless lie: that the right to keep and bear arms was viewed for most of American history as protecting only government organizations.
+Democrats’ share of the blame requires far more explanation, as it results from an intense disinformation campaign by anti-gun zealots who spent decades infiltrating academia to promote a lie: that the right to keep and bear arms was historically viewed as belonging only to government organizations.

 marijuana_leaves.png